real-logic/aeron/aeron-archive/README.md

 Migration
 =====
 The Archive may need to be migrated between major versions.
-This migration will be evident if attempting to run `CatalogTool` with the `describe` command on the archive directory.
-A previous version will only be readable by a previous version of `CatalogTool`.
+This migration will be evident if attempting to run `ArchiveTool` with the `describe` command on the archive directory.
+A previous version will only be readable by a previous version of `ArchiveTool`.
 To migrate the archive, please follow the steps below.

 - Shutdown the Archive and ensure all recordings have a stop position.
 - Take a backup of the Archive directory.
-- Run `CatalogTool` command `migrate`.
+- Run `ArchiveTool` command `migrate`.
 Information on versions, etc. will be displayed.
 Errors will also be displayed.
-- Run `CatalogTool` command `verify` to check for validity.
+- Run `ArchiveTool` command `verify` to check for validity.

-This is a list of Version that require migration are below.

-- Version previous to 1.0.0 must migrate due to the segment file name change.